AndiKod/zoucli/README.md

 <details>
   <summary>Play with some CDN</summary>
-  <p>Pick one or more CDNs like ChotaCSS, Bootstrap, AlpineJS, PocketBase, htmX (I know), from zouMacros package.
+  <p>Pick (By pressing the Spacebar!)one or more CDNs like ChotaCSS, Bootstrap, AlpineJS, PocketBase, htmX (I know), from zouMacros package.
 You can also add/remove them easily afterwards by adding/removing things like `{{ cdn.pkg('bulma')}}` in the head section of a layout.</p>
 </details>

 <details>